-HK Patil takes charge as Campaign committee Chairman in a grand function
+Karnataka: HK Patil takes charge as Campaign committee Chairman in a grand function

 Bengaluru, Jan 19: Senior Congress senior leader HK Patil took charge as he KPCC Campaign committee Chairman in a grand function held at Palace Ground in Bengaluru.